oasis-tcs/openc2-jadn/jadn-v2.0.md

 checking referential integrity.

 As an example, an instance of a Person type with cyclic relationships would contain denormalized (duplicated) nested values.
-Using `link` references to eliminate contain cycles results in a flat set of independent, normalized values:
+Using `link` references to eliminate contained value cycles results in a flat set of independent, normalized values:
 ```
 Person = Record